 The use of technology to streamline the delivery of services at the local level will impact the services and products provided through this service area.
 Improvements through technologies used to determine eligibility for financial assistance will be used to simplify and streamline access and service delivery.
-In October 2103, the Department implemented and new eligibility determination system for Medicaid, the Virginia Case Management System (VaCMS); eligibility for Temporary Assistance for Needy Families (TANF), the supplemental Nutrition Assistance Program (SNAP) and the low Income Home Energy assistance Program (LIHEAP) will roll-out October 2016.
+In October 2013, the Department implemented a new eligibility determination system -- the Virginia Case Management System, or VaCMS -- for Medicaid.
+The eligibility determination system for Temporary Assistance for Needy Families (TANF), the Supplemental Nutrition Assistance Program (SNAP) and the Low Income Home Energy Assistance Program (LIHEAP) rolled out in October 2016.

 The principal factors impacting the products and services provided by this service area include changes in federal and state legislation, the social services system, the roll-out of VaCMS for TANF, SNAP and LIHEAP, and the workload at local departments of social services.
-While caseloads have generally increased for the past few years, caseloads for TANF, SNAP and LIHEAP have begun to decline while Medicaid continues a slight increase.
-As staff assimilates to the new eligibility system, it may impact the timeliness and accuracy of delivery of products/services.
+While caseloads have generally increased for the past few years, caseloads for TANF, SNAP and LIHEAP have begun to decline while Medicaid continues to increase slightly.
+As staff assimilates to the new eligibility system, it may impact the timeliness and accuracy of delivery of products and services

 Funding for the service area comes from federal and state sources.
 Support at the state level for Medicaid and the Supplemental Nutrition Assistance Program (SNAP) is a combination of state and federal funds.
 Administrative costs for the Energy Assistance Program are 100% federally funded by the Low-Income Home Energy Assistance Program (LIHEAP) block grant and limited to 3% of the grant by state regulation.
 Funding for Temporary Assistance for Needy Families (TANF) activities is a combination of TANF block grant and state maintenance of effort (MOE) funding.
 State and local funds finance the activities of the smaller programs (General Relief, State and Local Hospitalization) in the service area.
-Savings reductions in administrative services have been implemented in SFY 2015 and 2016.

-2015 General Fund 2015 Nongeneral Fund 2016 General Fund 2016 Nongeneral Fund Initial Appropriation for the Biennium 5,636,743 7,101,177 5,636,743 7,101,177 Changes to Initial Appropriation -383,166 81,783 -106,072 81,783
+2017 General Fund 2017 Nongeneral Fund 2018 General Fund 2018 Nongeneral Fund Initial Appropriation for the Biennium 5,450,457 7,809,992 5,450,457 7,817,549 Changes to Initial Appropriation 0 0 -164,294 -143,892